hitshoCodes/Syntax-Limited-Sniper/README.md

 - **Buyer Module**: Automatically purchases limited items when they become available, based on predefined criteria.

-- **Customization**: You can configure the tool to target specific limited items and set purchasing rules.
+- **Customization**: Configure the tool using a simple `settings.json` file to target specific limited items and set purchasing rules.

 ## ❗️ Important Note